EpsilonSolutions/netscaler-command-reference/docs/network/vrid/vrid.md

 <b>ownerNode</b>
 Assign a cluster node as the owner of this VMAC address.
 If no owner is configured, owner node is displayed as ALL and one node is dynamically elected as the owner.

+<b>trackifNum</b>
+Interfaces which need to be tracked for this vrID.

+<b>trackifNumPriority</b>
+Priority by which the Effective priority will be reduced if any of the tracked interfaces goes down.

 <b>devno</b>